 Tenancy Deposit Scheme

 The Tenancy Deposit Scheme is run under Government legislation that requires Landlords to register details of the start and end of all new tenancies.
 The Dispute Service (TDS) runs this Scheme and is required to supply summarised details of all tenancies to the Department of Communities and Local Government (DCLG).
-As a member of this scheme we are able to comply sit from a tenant the deposit must be protected in a government-authorised tenancy deposit scheme.
-This new rule applies if the tenancy is an assured short hold tenancy.
+As a member of this scheme all deposits are held in a segregated client account and protected by a government-authorised tenancy deposit scheme.
+This rule applies if the tenancy is an assured short hold tenancy.

 Energy Performance Certificates